mariyahendriksen/mariyahendriksen.github.io/_pages/about.md

 ## NEWS

 ---
+**February 25, 2024**: Excited to announce my attendance at [ELLIS Winter School on Foundation Models](https://amsterdam-fomo.github.io/).
+Feel free to reach out if you'd like to connect or discuss related topics!

+---
+**December 9, 2023**: Happy to share that our paper [Multimodal Learned Sparse Retrieval with Probabilistic Expansion Control](https://arxiv.org/abs/2402.17535) got accepted at ECIR 2024.
+See you in Glasgow!

+---
 **Jul 3, 2023**: I have started my research internship at Bloomberg AI in London.
 I am collaborating with